LogicAL007/Dbt-Snowflakes-project/README.md

 ## Additional Documentation

-- **RFM Explanation**: Understand the intricacies of RFM analysis with our detailed document found at `documentation/rfm_explanation.md`.

 - **Snowpark Guide**: Explore the capabilities of Snowflake's Snowpark and its usage in our models.
-See `documentation/snowpark_guide.md`.

-## Contributing

-For those interested in enhancing the capabilities of this project, you're welcome to propose changes!
-Start by forking this repository, make your proposed modifications, and then open a pull request.

-## Feedback and Support

-Found a bug or have a suggestion?
-Open an issue in this repository, and we'll address it promptly.

-## Licensing

-This project abides by the [MIT License](LICENSE).

----

-Remember to adjust placeholders like `[URL_OF_YOUR_GITHUB_REPOSITORY]` and add actual links to documents like `documentation/rfm_explanation.md` if they exist.